-Hopefully by now the whole world and its dog have realized that ITIL is a. not a standard to be complied with and b. something that should be “adopted and adapted” as needed.
-In other words, if your company only needs ITIL, or IT service management (ITSM), processes to support service desk operations (or a help desk) then they will only need a small number of ITIL’s 26 processes and four functions.
+Hopefully, by now, the whole world and its dog have realized that ITIL is a. not a standard to be complied with and b. something that should be “adopted and adapted” as needed.
+In other words, if your company only needs IT service management (ITSM) or ITIL processes to support service desk operations (or a help desk) then they will only need a small number of ITIL’s 26 processes and four functions.

 For me it’s a frequent state of intrigue as to which processes are commonly adopted, which aren’t, and why.
 And to support my “limited process adoption” view, I’ll often throw out the following opinion:

 “Most organizations do incident management and do it well.
 Many do change too, reasonably well.
 Fewer still do problem management, or should I say ‘they pretend to do problem management.’
 Many started with service level management but failed to see it through.
 Others might have started with configuration management, and a CMDB, but found it too difficult.
 Then, more recently, people have been investing in self-service technology but have struggled with end-user adoption.
 And knowledge management, while popular again, is still a difficult nut to crack.”

 I could go on in terms of other ITIL processes – such as financial management and capacity management, say – but outside of those already mentioned adoption levels quickly drop off.

 The recommended “adopt and adapt” approach encourages people to only use what they need to use.
 It seems sensible but why don’t more companies need to use more than the commonly-adopted ITIL processes?